Diptanshu297/linkedin_post_generator/README.md

 Click that GitHub link, follow the steps, and start generating content like a pro 💼✨ Let the AI do the heavy lifting — you just hit "Post" 🙌

----

-Let me know if you’d like this turned into a full `README.md` file or a post template for LinkedIn!